Oceanography and Marine Resources

 The goal is for students to gain an overview of oceanography, through multidisciplinary related topics.

-Corresponding subjects and hours making up the first part are shown in the following table:
+Corresponding subjects and credits making up the first part are shown in the following table:

 These subjects, are independent, yet are structured according to a coherent teaching sequence that facilitates the understanding of increasing complexity.
 Each subject is divided into basic thematic units or chapters, the contents of which include printed material to be studied in order to satisfactorily answer the assessment tests.